GerardoDiaz22/sample-appgyver/readme.md

 ## Description

 This is an example of a SAP AppGyver HTML5 app that is accessed by a managed application router and is integrated into the SAP Launchpad service.
 During the deployment (`cf deploy`), the HTML5 app is pushed to the HTML5 Application Repository and uses the Authentication & Authorization service (XSUAA service) and the destination service.
+The (`HTML5Module`) are the contents of the ZIP file built with SAP AppGyver Community Edition.
+Deployment made in a hanatrial account.

 ## Download and Deployment
 1. Subscribe to the [SAP Launchpad service](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-getting-started.html).